browne878/Sudoku-CLI/assets/readme/testing/TESTS.md

 ### Invalid Inputs
 - To ensure a valid input, the user's input is checked to ensure that it is a number.
 After this, it is then checked to ensure that it is equal or greater than 0 and less than 6.
 Screenshots of my testing can be found [here](./images/invalid-input/difficulty).

+## **Select Row, Column and Guess**

+### Valid Inputs
+- To select a row, the user must enter a number between 1 and 9.
+These are the only accepted inputs.
+The testing of this can be found [here](./images/valid-input/row).

+### Invalid Inputs
+- To ensure that the user enters a valid input, the input is converted to a number.
+If that is successful it ensures that the number is greater than 0 and less than 10.
+The testing to show this can be found [here](./images/invalid-input/row).

+The reason I am able to combine these three in testing is due to them sharing the same validation function.
+This was implemented to prevent code repition.

+## **New Game**

+### Valid Inputs
+- At the end of each game, the user is given the option to being a new game.
+The only valid input's are Y, y, n and N. This is done by capitalizing the string from the input and then checking if it matches 'Y' or 'N'.
+The tests showing this can be found [here](./images/valid-input/new-game).

+### Invalid Inputs
+- Any input, other than one of the valid input's listed above, will not be accepted by the game.
+The testing of this can be found [here](./images/invalid-input/new-game).

+These tests were done within the VSCode terminal.
+This was to prevent having to play through the entire game before testing the new game input.
+All changes were reverted back to the original after testing.

+During this testing I found that there was no message provided if a valid input was not provided.
+I corrected this by adding a message if an invalid input is not provided before looping through again.

+## **PEP8 Validation**